-In this course students will increase their insight into Indigenous beliefs, traditional ways of life, and the history of colonization in Canada.
+Insight into Indigenous beliefs, traditional ways of life and the history of colonization in Canada.

 Understanding Cultural and Social Differences - 40 hours

-In this course, students will be introduced to the worldviews of diverse groups of people in Canada and the multi-cultural counselling competencies, including alternative holistic approaches, needed for working with these diverse groups.
+Introduces students to the world views of diverse groups of people in Canada and the multicultural counselling competencies, including alternative holistic approaches, needed for working with these diverse groups.

 Community Support Worker Practicum